-- Block exists: Due to their skeleton, ferrets have the ability to squeeze through tiny gaps.
+- Block exits: Due to their skeleton, ferrets have the ability to squeeze through tiny gaps.
 My ferrets often were able to get under doors that had less than an inch gap.
-Therefore, it’s important that you ‘block’ any potential exists otherwise you’ll spend hours searching for them.
+Therefore, it’s important that you "block" any potential exists; otherwise, you’ll spend hours searching for them.

-- General maintenance: Other things to consider before buying a ferret is that they generally are fed three to four times a day, a their cages and litter box should be cleaned often.
+- General maintenance: Other things to consider before buying a ferret is that they generally are fed three to four times a day, and their cages and litter box should be cleaned often.

 How Long Do Ferrets Live?

-They typical live between eight and ten years assuming they receive the correct mental and physical attention they require.
-Many people adopt two or three-year-old ferrets which generally have been trained and are used to be handled by humans.
+They typically live between eight and ten years, assuming they receive the correct mental and physical attention they require.
+Many people adopt two or three-year-old ferrets, which generally have been trained and are used to be handled by humans.

 What Type of Home Do Ferrets Need?